zurinaza/ESD-Competency/README.md

   <!-- ================= 06 ASSESS ================= -->
   <section id="view-assess" class="hidden">
     <div class="eyebrow">Stage 06 &#183; Assess</div>
-    <h1>The mark has to survive being questioned.</h1>
+    <h1>Assessment tasks and rubrics</h1>
     <p class="lede">A knowledge question cannot assess a competency.
-This stage covers the task that can, the output each of the eight produces, the anatomy of a usable rubric and the four faults that break one &#8212; then gives you rubric anchors for all eight competencies.</p>
+This stage explains the type of assessment task that can, the evidence each of the eight competencies produces, the structure of a usable rubric, and the four common faults in rubric design.
+It ends with rubric anchors for all eight competencies.</p>

     <div class="card">
       <span class="tag">Task design</span>
-      <h3 style="margin:12px 0 4px">Two questions, same topic</h3>
+      <h3 style="margin:12px 0 4px">Comparing two assessment questions</h3>
       <p style="color:var(--ink-soft);font-size:15px">Only one assesses a competency.</p>
       <div class="split">
         <div>